licaakwarteng/angelica/index.md

 ##### Welcome to my portfolio page:
-This page holds some real-world projects I have worked on.
-However, kindly note that the names and elements have been altered to ensure data integrity.
+This page holds some real-world projects I have worked on. \n However, kindly note that the names and elements have been altered to ensure data integrity.
 Thank you!

 - Project 1: W